 The vinyl fabric they used in the fifties and sixties to upholster diner stools was stiff and not very durable.
 As a consequence, many of the them were covered in leather.

 Today's high-end vinyls have evolved to the point where they're pretty much indistinguishable from leather.
-The marine grade vinyl we used to cover these stools — American Beauty by Olympus — boasts extraordinary durability.
-It's rated for one million double rubs; strong enough and soft enough for motorcycle seats and heavy duty commercial marine upholstery.
-It's also less expensive and usually more supple than full grain leather.
-Best of all, it looks great on an old fashioned café stool.
+The marine grade vinyls we used to cover these stools — Olympus American Beauity & American Spirit Forest Green — boast extraordinary durability.
+They're rated for one million double rubs; strong enough and soft enough for motorcycle seats and heavy duty commercial marine upholstery.
+They're also less expensive and usually more supple than full grain leather.
+Best of all, they look great on old fashioned café stools.

 Reupholster Wingback Chair